Toi Tipu Toi Rea - Emerging Māori Artist Fund

 We are particularly interested in activities that support:

-- Māori artists and practitioners to learn and extend their ngā toi Māori arts practice knowledge, skills and experience and progress their careers in Aotearoa and internationally
+- Māori artists and practitioners to learn and extend their ngā toi Māori practice knowledge, skills and experience, and progress their careers in Aotearoa and internationally

 We are also interested in projects or programmes of activity that:

-- are by, with or for young people up to the age of 18
+- are by, with and/or for young people ;up to the age of 18

 - involve the innovative and cost-effective use of digital technologies to create high-quality New Zealand work and/or to engage and interact with audiences.